 Table 4.Student Anticipation/Anxiety (Cont.)
-Sui rvey Question 3 Wh at do you hope to achieve by participating in the PC?
+Su rvey Question 3 Wł What do you hope to achieve by participating in the PC?
 First, I want to advance to the Tokyo contest.
 And in 1 Tokyo, I want to do my best.
 I need more practice in 1 learning a basic method of presenting a good speech.
 I want to start that.
 I want to advance to the Tokyo contest.
 I want to raise 2 the degree of perfection by practicing with other students.
-2 Of course, I want to attend the Tokyo contest.
+3 Of course, I want to attend the Tokyo contest.
 So I 3 want to take much time to prepare.
-Sui evey Question 4: What are you worried about?
-1 It is not impossible to deliver the perfect presentation if you memorize the draft well, but wondering if I can answer the judges' questions is worrisome.
+Su rvey Question 4: Wł What are you worried about?
+It is not impossible to deliver the perfect presentation if 1 you memorize the draft well, but wondering if I can answer the judges' questions is worrisome.
 2 Pronunciation and questioning, because I acknowledge my low level of English usage.
-3 First, whether I will make mistakes in front of the big audience-since I tend to get nervous in public.
-Second, whether I will be able to answer the judges' questions, because I am anxious about being able to say what I want to say.
+First, whether I will make mistakes in front of the big audience-since I tend to get nervous in public.
+3 Second, whether I will be able to answer the judges' 3 Second, whether I will be able to answer the judges' questions, because I am anxious about being able to